 These outside the Greater South East will require more direct Government interventions to support their economies once the immediate public-health crisis is over.

-Blackpool, Liverpool, Hull, Belfast and Manchester have seen the largest increases in unemployment since lockdown began.
-Meanwhile, cities and towns in southern England and The Midlands have seen smaller increases in unemployment.
-Cambridge, Oxford, Reading, Milton Keynes and Aberdeen have seen the smallest increases in unemployment since March.
+Luton, Slough and Blackpool have seen the largest increases in unemployment since lockdown began.
+Meanwhile, cities and towns in predominantly in southern England and The Midlands have seen smaller increases in unemployment.
+Cambridge, Oxford, Reading, Aberdeen and York have seen some of the smallest increases in unemployment since March.

 In the medium term, as many as one in five jobs in cities and large towns could be at risk of redundancy or furloughing, and those reliant on the aviation industry, such as Crawley and Derby, are likely to be hardest hit.
 These areas are also the places most likely to be worst affected if the Job Retention Scheme is withdrawn too soon.